Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 - This creates an `alias` to match the `/var/www/tracebase/static` directory.
 - This sets the gateway timeout to match what's in the `.env` file.
 This allows the software to end gracefully if submission processing takes too long.

+### Optional Development Server Apache Setup

+**WARNING: DO NOT apply this development setting on a production site or any site accessible to the public, as it is a** **security risk.**

-- If you want to set up a development server using apache/nginx, `DJANGO_SETTINGS_MODULE` must be set as a system environment variable to "`TraceBase.settings.dev`", but this only works if all virtual hosts on that machine use this same setting.
-Using `SetEnv` in the virtual host settings will not work.
+In addition to the above steps, if you want to set up a development server using apache/nginx, `DJANGO_SETTINGS_MODULE` must be set as a system environment variable to `TraceBase.settings.dev`.
+Note: this only works if all virtual hosts on that machine use this same setting.
+Also note: Using `SetEnv` in the virtual host settings will not work.
+This is how we set the environment variable for apache at Princeton:

+    vi /lib/systemd/system/httpd.service

+Change/add this setting to the file:

+    [Service]
+    Environment="DJANGO_SETTINGS_MODULE=TraceBase.settings.dev"

+The restart apache.

+Doing this gives you access to the Django Debug Toolbar and a few debug messages (notably in the advanced search).

+NOTE: You do not need to set `DJANGO_SETTINGS_MODULE` on any production server.
+It's default is `TraceBase.settings.prod`.

 ## Authorization and Security